bharath03-a/gcp-dataflow-template-kit/README.md

 # Dataflow Template MCP Server

 MCP server and CLI tool for creating standardized Dataflow projects from templates.
+The template is built on Apache Beam, providing a unified programming model for both batch and streaming data processing.
 Created to help developers get started on a standard format without worrying much about the structure of their pipeline package and its deployment setup.

 **Demo MCP Endpoint**: https://dataflow-mcp-server-308763801667.us-central1.run.app/mcp

 > **Note**: The endpoint is currently public and unauthenticated.
 Authentication will be implemented in a future release (see [Future Changes](#future-changes) section).

+**Demo Video**: Watch a walkthrough of using the MCP server with an AI coding assistant:

+<video src="demo/MCPDemo.mp4" controls width="100%"></video>

 ## What's Included